kelvin1794/dejavu/README.md

 18 rows in set
 ```

-3. To perform the same operation with SQL, we can bash into `jobmanager` with
+3. To perform the same operation as the 2 examples above with SQL, we can bash into `jobmanager` with

 ```bash
 docker exec -it jobmanager /bin/bash